Credit info for The Squeeze

 Casting Director: Mary Jo Slater, Craig Fincannon, Kimberly Ehrlich, Vanessa Neimeyer, Dana Salerno

 My acting scene in The Squeeze

 I play a cop in The Squeeze.
 I am often cast as a cop.
 That is okay with me.

 In between scenes, I talked with Michael Nouri and our mutual passion for opera.
 He is a trained singer also.

 Caught in “The Squeeze”, Chris McDonald and Jeremy Sumpter tee off in high stakes gambling matches careening through the South and landing in Las Vegas in Terry Jastrow’s feature film directorial debut from his screenplay based on a true story.

-Michael McDonald and I worked together on Matlock in the early 90s! 🙂
+Chris McDonald and I worked together on Matlock in the early 90s! 🙂

 Synopsis of The Squeeze

 When Augie Baccas (Jeremy Sumpter), a common man of uncommon skills, living in a small rural town wins his one day City Golf Championship by 15 shots breaking his own course record, a dapper Southern gentleman gambler, Riverboat (Chris McDonald) and his over-the-top bejeweled wife, Jessie (Katherine LaNasa) who are driving cross country from Mississippi to Las Vegas hear of this uncommonly gifted young golfer on local radio.
 They turn off the highway and head for the local muni course to find young Augie and convince him to abandon his dreams of qualifying for the US Open and come play for Riverboat in high-stake gambling matches.